March 2020 team edit: We are currently taking a break from our public programs -

 What spiritual practices do you draw from?

-Foremost I am an ordained student and practitioner of Zen Master Thich Nhat Hanh.
+Foremost I am a student of Zen Master Thich Nhat Hanh.
 You'll see much of this teachings on mindfulness in my own.
 I also draw on nature interpretation, ecology, nature connection, Traditional Indigenous Knowledge, mindfulness, meditation, embodied movement, and yoga practices, and good ol' science of course.
 All of these practices together can be thought of as 'spiritual ecology'... practices that recognise that our ecological crisis, at its core, requires a spiritual response; a merge of the 'environmental' and the 'spiritual'.